-The countries of South and East Asia are now decidedly in the limelight.
+The countries of South, Central and East Asia are now decidedly in the limelight.
 Their demographic weight, their growth rates, the immensity of their domestic markets, their scientific potential—all this places them among the great world powers.
 The EHESS gives pride of place to social sciences research on this part of the world.
 Indeed, for over thirty years, the encounter between fields and cultural areas has been one of the main thrusts of the École’s research policy, because of the lines of thought it intended to pursue in PhD preparation and research development.

 The multidisciplinary vocation of the AMO (Asie Méridionale et Orientale—South and East Asia) emphasis now provides students with the possibility of pursuing, building and developing know-how on objects that are continually updated.
 In this spirit, the program the emphasis sketches out offers individualized coursework and personalized advisorship.
 Previously, no organization of higher education in France proposed a comparable program, which provides training where each identified cultural area is approached through a method and a construction process specific to each field.
 At a time when Asian issues are becoming recognized as more and relevant and foreshadow the future weight Asia will have on the international scene, the expertise provided by social sciences fields facilitate reflection that is able to link what has been inherited from the past and current questions to problems involved in future developments.
 The pedagogical offerings presented here strive to achieve this aim.

-The emphasis is intended to introduce students to social sciences research on South and East Asia overall, while at the same time advising them on a more specialized course of study.
+The emphasis is intended to introduce students to social sciences research on South, Central and East Asia overall, while at the same time advising them on a more specialized course of study.
 It thus includes two types of specialization: one privileging a cultural area—South Asia, Southeast Asia, China, Korea and Japan—, the other focused one of the following field-specific clusters:

 - social anthropology and ethnology

 - history and civilizations